 They provide us with beta-carotene, a precursor of vitamin A, vitamin C, B vitamins, folate, vitamin E, minerals like iron, calcium, copper, magnesium, manganese and potassium.

 They also provide us with a group of vital nutrients called antioxidants.
 These include phenolic flavonoids, lycopene, carotenoids and glucosinolates.

 Broadly we can classify fruits into three calorie categories.

-The lowest calorie and antioxidant rich fruits are various exotic berries like strawberries, blackberries, blueberries, lychees and peaches.
-Watermelon, papaya are also low in calories.
+The lowest calorie and antioxidant rich fruits are various exotic berries like strawberries, mulberries, rasberries, blackberries, blueberries.
+Musk melon, water melon and papaya also belong to this group.
 You can have them amply.
 These fruits provide us with approximately thirty to forty calories per hundred gram.

-Mid range in calories and carbohydrates are apples, pears, guavas, oranges, sweet lime, tangerine.
+Mid range in calories and carbohydrates are apples, pears, guavas, oranges, sweet lime, tangerine, lychees and peaches.
 You can have one or two servings a day.
 These fruits provide us with fifty to seventy calories per hundred gram.

 Banana, chickoo, custard apple, mango, grapes and pomegranate range from between seventy to hundred calories per hundred gm.
 They maximally give you twenty three per cent carbohydrates, same as potato, compared to rice (eighty per cent) and wheat (seventy per cent) and provide around three hundred and fifty calories per hundred gram.